 How do I analyze a multifamily deal in Los Angeles?

 Run three tests.
 Is the rent roll real?
 Is the operating expense number real?
-Is the cap rate real for the rent control regime the building sits under?
+Does the underwriting respect the rent control regime the building sits under?
 A deal that passes all three is worth deeper underwriting.
 A deal that fails any one is worth walking away from.

 How much money do I need to buy an apartment building in Los Angeles?